stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 the seat, made inconspicuous by the adjacent loose folds of the empty dressing-gown.
 These are the objects, three in number, which the investigators did not find when they came later on.
 As I said at the outset, there was nothing of actual visual horror about them.
 The trouble was in what they led one to infer.
-Even now I have my moments of half-doubt&mdash;moments in which I half accept the scepticism of those who attribute my whole experience to dream and nerves and delusion.
+Even now I have my moments of half-doubt--moments in which I half accept the scepticism of those who attribute my whole experience to dream and nerves and delusion.

   The three things were damnably clever constructions of their kind, and were furnished with ingenious metallic clamps to attach them to organic developments of which I dare not form any conjecture.
-I hope&mdash;devoutly hope&mdash;that they were the waxen products of a master artist, despite what my inmost fears tell me.
+I hope--devoutly hope--that they were the waxen products of a master artist, despite what my inmost fears tell me.
 Great God!
 That whisperer in darkness with its morbid odour and vibrations!
-Sorcerer, emissary, changeling, outsider&nbsp;.&nbsp;.&nbsp;. that hideous repressed buzzing&nbsp;.&nbsp;.&nbsp;. and all the time in that fresh, shiny cylinder on the shelf&nbsp;.&nbsp;.&nbsp;. poor devil&nbsp;.&nbsp;.&nbsp;. &ldquo;prodigious surgical, biological, chemical, and mechanical skill&rdquo;.&nbsp;.&nbsp;.
+Sorcerer, emissary, changeling, outsider . . . that hideous repressed buzzing . . . and all the time in that fresh, shiny cylinder on the shelf . . . poor devil . . .  "prodigious surgical, biological, chemical, and mechanical skill ". . .

-  For the things in the chair, perfect to the last, subtle detail of microscopic resemblance&mdash;or identity&mdash;were the face and hands of Henry Wentworth Akeley.
+  For the things in the chair, perfect to the last, subtle detail of microscopic resemblance--or identity--were the face and hands of Henry Wentworth Akeley.